jonaskay/flashover-middleman/README.md

 ## Deployment

-`flashover.blog` is the production branch.
-The production site is built after each push to it.
+The production site is built after each push to `master`.
 The staging site is built after pushing to branch `staging`.